Let’s be honest…this article may be different than anything else that you’ve read about how to “save time at Disney”.

 I’m going to start with the Number One way to Save Time at Walt Disney World

-When FastPass+ was introduced, folks thought that it would be micro-planning to an uncomfortable level.
+When FastPass+ was phased out for Genie+, folks thought that it would be a cash-grab.
 Well they were right…but that doesn’t mean that you can’t take advantage of the offering.

 Knowing when to use a ride-sharing service, like Uber, is all about reading a situation that’s always evolving.